Exam 3 Study Guide

 Transformations and actions

 Spark allows two types of operations on RDDs: transformations and actions.
 Transformations read an RDD and create a new RDD.
 Example transformations are map, filter, groupByKey, and reduceByKey.
-Transformations are evaluated lazily, which means they are computed only when some other task needs the RDD that they generate.
-At that point, the driver schedules the task for execution.
+Actions are finalizing operations that evaluate an RDD and return a value to the driver program.

-Actions are operations that evaluate and return a value to the driver program.
 When an action is requested on an RDD object, the necessary transformations are computed and the result is returned to the driver.
-Example actions are reduce, grab samples, and write to file.
+Transformations are computed only when some other task needs the RDD that they generate.

 Fault tolerance